 3 Steps to Build Better Customer Success Relationships: “The Go-Slow to Go-Fast Approach”

-Many well-intentioned CS professionals are so focused on the details of their product or service, and are in a rush to get the customer to cover a lot of information, they skip the critical relationships-building tasks that form the foundation for a strategic, trusting relationship.
+Many well-intentioned CS professionals are so focused on the details of their product or service and are in a rush to get the customer to cover lots of information that they skip the critical relationship-building tasks that form the foundation for a strategic, trusting relationship.
 As a result, clients are cautious and hesitant to engage with them and introduce them to other parts of the organization.
-The net result is that things take much longer, and are less effective, than they should be.
+The net result is that things take much longer and are less effective than they should be.

 To address this critical issue, we teach our clients the “Go Slow to Go Fast Approach” for building effective relationships.

 The essence of this approach is that you need to take the time to build a trusting relationship with a client before you are ready to start working on content.
 When you do this, you prevent many of the delays and missteps that always slow down the process later.

 The trust you build upfront – the relationship capital – will allow you and your client to move faster and further later in the process.

 One of the most common problems we hear from Customer Success (CS) leaders is that their team members don’t have the right kind of relationships with their customers.
 They tell us:

 - We want our CS teams to work with customers on more strategic / business issues